-Competitive scholarships awarded to limited amount of applicants per semester by the Study Abroad Office.
-Remember to apply to many scholarships from different funding sources and do not rely on just Study Abroad Office's scholarships.
+Competitive scholarships awarded to limited amount of applicants per semester by the Center for Global Education.
+Students are advised to apply to many scholarships from different funding sources to ensure the highest chance of funding, and not to base the decision to study abroad on receiving these scholarships.

-Rutgers Study Abroad Global Reach Scholarship- Available to all Rutgers students participating in a Rutgers Study Abroad program during the fall/spring/academic year/summer.
+Center for Global Education Global Reach Scholarship- Available to all Rutgers students participating in a Center for Global Education program during the fall/spring/academic year/summer.
 Award amounts vary by year but are usually in the range of $1000 to $4000 each for semester programs and $500 to $1500 for summer programs.
-Applications will be released to students after their acceptance by Rutgers Study Abroad so apply early to a program.
+Applications will be released to students after their acceptance.

-International Service Learning Program Scholarships- Available to all Rutgers students participating in the summer International Service Learning programs.
+International Service Learning Program Scholarships- Available to all Rutgers students participating in International Service Learning programs.
 Students must have a minimum GPA of 2.75 in order to apply.
 Recipients of the ISL Scholarship will be required to attend a group discussion to debrief and reflect on their experiences, as well as participate in a poster session in November as part of International Education Week.
-Applications will be released to students after their acceptance by Rutgers Study Abroad.
+Applications will be released to students after their acceptance.
 These programs currently include:

 Argentina - Language Education in Argentina